saibing/bingo/README.md

 Since vscode-go only support go-langserver by far, you need to rename bingo to go-langserver and use bingo like go-langserver.

-> please note the difference between the two parameters.
+> Please note some parameters difference between bingo and go-langserver.

-my vscode config settings as follow:
+My vscode config settings as follow:

 ```json
 {